Table of Contents Hide

 4 – Problems With your Website

-Unless you’ve got awesome web and graphic design and you’ve got a professional looking theme which is aligned with Google’s algorithms, quality guidelines, your store will never perform on Google and won’t make sales.
+Unless you’ve got awesome web and graphic design and you’ve got a professional-looking theme that is aligned with Google’s algorithms, quality guidelines, and 200+ known ranking factors then your store will never perform on Google and won’t make any sales.
 You’ve got to ask yourself the question, why would someone buy from your store instead someone else’s at the top of Google.
 You’ve got to have unique selling points and reasons why someone should.

 You’ve got to look professional.
 You’ve got to look as if you know what you’re doing, even if you’re starting with dropshipping, that’s our whole ethos and methodology.
 Take a look at some of the stores that are already out there selling the same as what you do, will your store compete with theirs?
 If you put your store next to someone else who’s already at the top of Google, why will they purchase from your store?
 Do you really think you can compete with major retailers with a free Shopify theme?